Marijuana for medical and recreational use is legal in Washington DC.

 The marijuana industry in the District has various chains such as cultivation, transportation, sale, and testing.
 The laws and bills regulating the sale and use of cannabis and their amendments over the years include:

-Secure and Fair Enforcement (SAFE) Banking Act of 2019: This bill seeks to prohibit federal bank regulators from penalizing banks that provide services to legitimate cannabis businesses.
+This prohibits federal bank regulators from penalizing banks that provide services to legitimate cannabis businesses.
 Although marijuana is legal in D.C., the federal ban restricts banks and other financial institutions from dealing with cannabis businesses.
-If enacted, the Act will restrict bank regulators from:
+This bill, enacted on September 25, 2019, restricts bank regulators from:

 Terminating the deposit insurance of a financial institution for serving a legitimate cannabis enterprise